wadewegner/netlify-do-mongodb/README.md

 Note: Make sure you're in your project directory when running these Netlify CLI commands.
 Also, ensure you're logged in to your Netlify account in the CLI (you can log in using `netlify login` if needed).

-## Project Structure

-- `netlify/functions/get_movies/get_movies.js`: Netlify Function that connects to MongoDB and fetches movies
-- `index.html`: Displays the list of movies
-- `README.md`: This file

 ## Troubleshooting

 - Ensure your DigitalOcean MongoDB cluster is running and accessible